Coiot/cbr-main/src/albums/episode8.md

 - scene_number: 76
   scene_title: "Blue water and blue science"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene76.jpg
   narration: "<p>We can enjoy a better look at this part of the Cylinder.
-One of the few spots without war, killing and destruction. </p><p>Australia is sending a settler east of Brisbane, trying to reclaim full control of the island after their previous disastrous conflict.</p><p></p><p>Let’s also appreciate the first pikeman just a few tiles below Sandakan, courtesy of the Sami.
+One of the few spots without war, killing and destruction. </p><p>Australia is sending a settler east of Brisbane, trying to reclaim full control of the island after their previous disastrous conflict.</p><p></p><p>Let’s also appreciate the first pikeman just a few tiles below Sandakan, courtesy of the Sulu.
 Indeed, by looking at the notification bar, more and more Civs are reaching the Medieval Era during this episode.</p>"
 - scene_number: 77
   scene_title: "¯\_(ツ)_/¯"
   slide_url: https://cdn.civbattleroyale.tv/season1-episode8-scene77.jpg